 Are you a VAT registered business?
 If yes, and you want to figure out how VAT is applicable on your food items, this post is for you.
 Find out what VAT applies to food items.
 Our accountants in London dig deeper into what VAT applies to the food supply, general food products, and home consumption food items.
-Take a look.
+You will get the answer of Is there vat on food?
+Check detailed guide about VAT on food in UK.

 VAT on Food Items